asian-code/Simple-Scanner/README.md

 This however does not work for Mac OS users as the `/usr/bin/` and `/usr/share` ***is not*** accessable even with sudo.
 This is because Macs limit the power of the root account, so that even if you become root, you don't have full control over the system.

-## Troubleshooting
+## Troubleshooting :skull:
-**If you are unsure of the arguments in the program, locate the `networkscanner.py` file and type in terminal `python3 networkscanner.py -help` for info on how to use the program**
+8 **If you are unsure of the arguments in the program, locate the `networkscanner.py` file <br>and type in terminal `python3 networkscanner.py -help` for info on how to use the program**